WDI-SEA/express-pokedex/readme.md

 Our data model needs only one attribute: `name`.

 1. Use the `sequelize model:create` command to make the `pokemon` model.
-  a.
 This creates both the model JS and the migration JS files.
 2. Use the `sequelize db:migrate` command to apply the migrations.

 ```js